simgrid/simgrid/docs/source/Models.rst

 .. _models:

-The SimGrid Models
+The SimGrid models
 ##################

-This page focuses on the **performance models** that compute the duration of :ref:`every activities <S4U_main_concepts>` in the simulator depending on the platform characteristics and on the other activities that are currently sharing the resources.
-If you look for other kind of models (such as routing models or compute model), please refer to :ref:`the bottom of this page <models_other>`.
+This page focuses on the **performance models** that compute the duration of :ref:`all activities <S4U_main_concepts>` throughout the simulation, based on the platform characteristics and on the other activities that concurrently use the resources.
+If you are looking for information on other kinds of models (such as routing models or compute model), please refer to :ref:`the bottom of this page <models_other>`.

 Modeled resources
 *****************

-The main objective of SimGrid is to provide timing information for three following kind of resources: network, CPU, and disk.
+The primary objective of SimGrid is to provide simulated timing information for the usage of three kinds of resources: networks, CPUs, and disks.

-The **network models** have been improved and regularly assessed for almost 20 years.
-It should be possible to get accurate predictions once you properly :ref:`calibrate the models for your settings<models_calibration>`.
+The **network models** have been improved and regularly validated for almost 20 years.
+It should be possible to get accurate simulations once you properly :ref:`calibrate the models for your settings<models_calibration>`.
 As detailed in the next sections, SimGrid provides several network models.
-Two plugins can also be used to compute the network energy consumption: One for the :ref:`wired networks<plugin_link_energy>`, and another one for the :ref:`Wi-Fi networks
+Two plugins can also be used to compute the energy consumption of the network: one for :ref:`wired networks<plugin_link_energy>` and another one for :ref:`Wi-Fi networks
 <plugin_link_energy>`.
-Some users find :ref:`TCP simulated performance counter-intuitive<understanding_lv08>` at first
+Note that at first some users find the way in which SimGrid simulates :ref:`TCP performance<understanding_lv08>` to be
-in SimGrid, sometimes because of a misunderstanding of the TCP behavior in real networks.
+counter-intuitive; in our experience this is due these users misunderstandings the (complex) behavior of TCP in real networks.

-The **computing models** are less developed in SimGrid.
-Through the S4U interface, the user specifies the amount of computational work (expressed in FLOPs, for floating point operations) that each computation "consumes", and the model simply divides this amount by the host's FLOP rate to compute the duration of this execution.
+The **CPU models** are less developed in SimGrid.
+Through the S4U API, the user can specify amounts of computational work (expressed in FLOPs, for floating point operations) that each computation "consumes", and the model simply divides this amount by a CPU's FLOP rate to compute the duration of the computation (accounting for number of cores and all concurrent computations with a time-sharing model).
 In SMPI, the user code is automatically timed, and the :ref:`computing speed<cfg=smpi/host-speed>` of the host machine is used to evaluate the corresponding amount of FLOPs.
-This model should be sufficient for most users, even though assuming a constant FLOP rate for each machine remains a crude simplification.
-In reality, the flops rate varies because of I/O, memory, and cache effects.
-It is somehow possible to :ref:`overcome this simplification<cfg=smpi/comp-adjustment-file>`, but the required calibration process is rather intricate and not documented yet (feel free to :ref:`contact the community<community>` on need).
+This model should be sufficient for most users, even though assuming a constant FLOP rate for each machine remains a crude simplification (in reality, the FLOP rate varies because of I/O, memory, and cache effects).
+It is possible to :ref:`overcome this simplification<cfg=smpi/comp-adjustment-file>`, but the required calibration process is rather intricate and not documented yet (feel free to :ref:`contact the community<community>`).
-In the future, more advanced models may be added but the existing model proved good enough for all experiments done on distributed applications during the last two decades.
+In the future, more advanced models may be added but the existing model have proven good enough over the last two decades.
 The CPU energy consumption can be computed with the :ref:`relevant plugin<plugin_host_energy>`.

-The **disk models** of SimGrid are more recent than those for the network and computing resources, but they should still be correct for most users. `Studies have shown <https://hal.inria.fr/hal-01197128>`_ that they are sensitive under some conditions, and a :ref:`calibration process<howto_disk>` is provided.
-As usual, you probably want to double-check their predictions through an appropriate validation campaign.
+The **disk models** in SimGrid have been included more recently than those for networks and CPUs, but they should still prove useful to most users. `Studies have shown <https://hal.inria.fr/hal-01197128>`_ that these models are sensitive to various conditions, and a :ref:`calibration process<howto_disk>` is provided.
+As usual, you probably want to assess simulation accuracy through an appropriate validation campaign.

 .. _models-lmm:

 LMM-based Models
 ****************

-SimGrid aims at the sweet spot between accuracy and simulation speed.
-About accuracy, our goal is to report correct performance trends when comparing competing designs with a minimal burden on the user, while allowing power users to fine tune the simulation models for predictions that are within 5% or less of the results on real machines.
-For example, we determined the `speedup achieved by the Tibidabo ARM-based cluster <http://hal.inria.fr/hal-00919507>`_ before it was even built.
-About simulation speed, the tool must be fast and scalable enough to study modern IT systems at scale.
-SimGrid was for example used to simulate `a Chord ring involving millions of actors
+SimGrid aims at the sweet spot between simulation accuracy and simulation speed.
+In terms of accuracy, the goal is for simulations to report correct performance trends when comparing competing designs while placing minimal burden on the user.
+We also want to allow power users to fine tune the simulation models to achieve simulation results that are within 5% or less of what would be observed on a real platform.
+For example, we accurately determined the `speedup achieved by the Tibidabo ARM-based cluster <http://hal.inria.fr/hal-00919507>`_ before it was even built.
+In terms of simulation speed, the goal it to be fast and scalable enough to allow the study of modern IT systems at scale.
+SimGrid was, for example, used to simulate `a Chord ring with millions of actors
-<https://hal.inria.fr/inria-00602216>`_ (even though that has not really been more instructive than smaller scale
+<https://hal.inria.fr/inria-00602216>`_ (even though results were not really more instructive than those obtained at smaller scales),
-simulations for this protocol), or `a qualification run at full-scale of the Stampede supercomputer
+or `a qualification run at full-scale of the Stampede supercomputer
 <https://hal.inria.fr/hal-02096571>`_.

-Most of our models are based on a linear max-min solver (LMM), as depicted below.
-The actors' activities are represented by actions in the simulation kernel, accounting for both the initial amount of work of the corresponding activity (in FLOPs for computing activities or bytes for networking and disk activities), and the currently remaining amount of work to process.
+Most SimGrid models are based on a linear max-min solver (LMM), as depicted below.
+The actors' activities are represented by actions in the simulation kernel, accounting for both the initial amount of work of the corresponding activity (in FLOPs for CPU activities or bytes for network and disk activities), and the currently remaining amount of work to process.

-At each simulation step, the instantaneous computing and communicating capacity of each action is computed according to the model.
-A set of constraints is used to express for example that the accumulated instantaneous consumption of a given resource by a set actions must remain smaller than the nominal capacity speed of that resource.
-In the example below, it is stated that the speed :math:`\varrho_1` of activity 1 plus the speed :math:`\varrho_n` of activity :math:`n` must remain smaller than the capacity :math:`C_A` of the corresponding host A.
+At each simulation step, the instantaneous speed for each action is computed according to the model.
+A set of constraints is used to express resource capacity constraints, i.e., that the cumulative instantaneous consumption of a given resource by a set actions must remain below the nominal capacity of that resource.
+In the example below, it is stated that the compute speed :math:`\varrho_1` of activity 1 plus the compute speed :math:`\varrho_n` of activity :math:`n`, which both run on host A, must remain smaller than that host's total compute speed :math:`C_A`.

 .. image:: img/lmm-overview.svg

-There are obviously many valuations of :math:`\varrho_1, \ldots{}, \varrho_n` that respect such as set of constraints.
+There are many valuations of :math:`\varrho_1, \ldots{}, \varrho_n` that must respect sets of constraints.
-SimGrid usually computes the instantaneous speeds according to a Max-Min objective function, that is maximizing the minimum over all :math:`\varrho_i`.
+SimGrid usually computes the instantaneous speeds according to a Max-Min objective function, that is, maximizing the minimum over all :math:`\varrho_i`.
 The coefficients associated to each variable in the inequalities are used to model some performance effects, such as the fact that TCP tends to favor communications with small RTTs.
-These coefficients are computed from both hard-coded values and :ref:`latency and bandwidth factors<cfg=network/latency-factor>` (more details on network performance modeling is given in the next section).
+These coefficients are computed from both hard-coded values and :ref:`latency and bandwidth factors<cfg=network/latency-factor>` (more details on network performance modeling are given in the next section).

-Once the instantaneous speeds are computed, the simulation kernel determines what is the earliest terminating action from their respective speeds and remaining amounts of work.
-The simulated time is then updated along with the values in the LMM.
-As some actions have nothing left to do, the corresponding activities thus terminate, which in turn unblocks the corresponding actors that can further execute.
+Once the instantaneous speeds are computed for all acttions, the simulation kernel computes the earliest terminating action given their respective speeds and remaining amounts of work.
+The simulated time is then updated along with remaning amounts of work.
+At this point, some actions have no remaining work and are removed from the LMM.
+The corresponding activities thus terminate, which in turn unblocks the corresponding actors that can then continue executing.

-Most of the SimGrid models build upon the LMM solver, that they adapt and configure for their respective usage.
+Most of the SimGrid models build upon the LMM solver, which they adapt and configure in various ways.
 For CPU and disk activities, the LMM-based models are respectively named **Cas01** and **S19**.
 The existing network models are described in the next section.